Farrer Ridge Nature Reserve

 Traditionally, the local Ngunnawal people shared knowledge and responsibility for Caring for Country.
 Today, this cultural knowledge continues to be passed down to younger generations and has a role to play in the management of ACT reserves.
 Aboriginal community organisations and the Murumbung Rangers in the ACT Parks and Conservation Service run cultural activities to educate the wider community about the cultural landscape, heritage values and land conservation practices.

-The reserve protects three Aboriginal heritage sites including stone artefacts, occurring individually and in small scatters on the surface, and a number of areas are likely to contain further Aboriginal heritage sites.
+The reserve protects three known Aboriginal heritage sites including stone artefacts, occurring individually and in small scatters on the surface, and is likely to contain further as yet unrecorded sites.

 Vegetation communities and associations